-This scholarship is available for international students who are classified as sophomores, juniors, seniors, or graduates in their academic program at Mississippi College.
+This scholarship is available for international students who are classified as sophomores, juniors, or seniors in their academic program at Mississippi College.
 Students may apply through the Office of Global Education only, and awards anywhere from $1000 to $5000 per year are given based on evaluation of GPA, involvement and leadership activities, and a personal essay.
 Evaluation will be made by the International Student Scholarship Committee.

 The merit-based scholarship application may be submitted once a year.
 Students must submit applications before July 15 of the following year.
 Applications must be submitted after two semesters of academic study.
 If an application is not submitted, then that student will NOT receive ANY form of financial aid ( i.e. merit-based scholarship) from Mississippi College or the Office of Global Education after their first two semesters of academic study.